AnhNhan/Converge/docs/architecture/Entity Generation Stuff Thingy.md

 ### Multi-Types / Union Types

-Current behavior in the reference implementation just annotates them as `string` (`VARCHAR`) columns.
+Current behavior in the reference implementation just annotates them as `string` (`VARCHAR`) columns, since usually we rely on the UniqueId to discriminate between different types.

 A more sophisticated behavior is going to be required at some time.